QUT-Digital-Observatory/youte/README.md

 #### `--max-quota` (optional)

-Change the maximum quota allowed for your API key.
+Change the maximum quota that your API key is allowed to consume.
 The default value is 10,000, which is the standard quota cap for all Google accounts.
 Read more about YouTube API's quota system [below](#youtube-api-quota-system-and-youte-handling-of-quota).

 ### Saving search progress